JV456/Notification-Service-Backend-Engineering-/README.md

   only distinguishes pending/queued/sent/failed/skipped.
 A real provider integration would add webhook-driven "delivered" confirmation (see Bonus Points / future work in DESIGN.md).

-## What's implemented vs. deferred

-Implemented: multi-channel delivery, preferences, priority queues, templates, delivery tracking, retry/backoff, idempotency, rate limiting, batch API, analytics endpoint, structured JSON logging, Docker Compose.

-Deferred (noted as a trade-off, not an oversight — see DESIGN.md): webhook support for delivery-status callbacks, circuit breaker around provider calls, and Kubernetes manifests.
-These are flagged in DESIGN.md with a rationale for why they were scoped out given the assignment's 4–6 hour estimate.